28bc23/EvolutionSandbox/README.md

 ### Windows

-You can download the pre-compiled executable for Windows from the [Releases](../../releases) section.
+You can download the pre-compiled executable for Windows from the [Releases](../../releases) section. (you still need to install .NET 10.0)

 ## Configuration